open-sauced/docs/docs/tools/chrome-extension/viewing-insights-and-invitations.md

 ![GitHub Profile Insights](../../../static/img/extension-popup.png)

-### Invite GitHub users to join OpenSauced with a single click
+### Invite GitHub Users to Join OpenSauced With a Single Click

 Invite other users to create an OpenSauced account to keep track of open source contributions when visiting their GitHub profile.

 ![Invite GitHub Users](../../../static/img/extension-invite.png)

-### View GitHub users' OpenSauced profiles and connect with them
+### View GitHub Users' OpenSauced Profiles and Connect With Them

 View a user’s OpenSauced profile when on their GitHub profile page.